Ordo Virtutum

-Ordo Virtutum (Latin for Order of the Virtues) is an allegorical morality play, or sacred music drama, by Hildegard of Bingen, composed c.
-1151, during the construction and relocation of her Abbey at Rupertsberg.
+Ordo Virtutum (Latin for Order of the Virtues) is an allegorical morality play, or sacred music drama, by Hildegard of Bingen, composed around 1151, during the construction and relocation of her Abbey at Rupertsberg.
 It is the earliest morality play by more than a century, and the only medieval musical drama to survive with an attribution for both text and music.

 A short version of Ordo Virtutum without music appears at the end of Scivias, Hildegard's most famous account of her visions.
 It is also included in some manuscripts of the Symphonia armoniae celestium revelationum ("Symphony of the Harmony of Celestial Revelations"), a cycle of more than 70 liturgical songs.
 It may have been performed by the convent nuns at the dedication of the St. Rupertsberg church in 1152 or possibly before the Mass for the Consecration of Virgins at the convent.

 Plot

 The subject of the play is typical for a morality play.
 It recounts neither biblical events, nor a saint's life, nor miracles.
 Instead, Ordo Virtutum is about the struggle for a human soul, or Anima, between the Virtues and the Devil.

 The piece can be divided as follows:

 Part I: A Prologue in which the Virtues are introduced to the Patriarchs and Prophets who marvel at the Virtues.

 Part II: We hear the complaints of souls that are imprisoned in bodies.
 The (for now) happy Soul enters and her voice contrasts with the unhappy souls.
 The Soul is too eager to skip life and go straight to Heaven.
 When the Virtues tell her that she has to live first, the Devil seduces her away to worldly things.

 Part III: The Virtues take turns identifying and describing themselves while the Devil occasionally interrupts and expresses opposing views and insults.
 This is the longest section by far and, although devoid of drama or plot, the musical elements of this section make it stand out.

 Part IV: The Soul returns, repentant.
 Once the Virtues have accepted her back, they turn on the Devil, whom they bind.
 Together they conquer the Devil and then God is praised.

 Part V: A procession of all the characters.